 Inserm maintains a long tradition of European and international cooperation: every year, over 6,000 cooperative arrangements with foreign partners are reported by its research teams.
 These arrangements involve all areas of research in life sciences and health.
 They involve partners from nearly 100 countries.
-More than half of the cooperative arrangements involve countries in the European Union or its vicinity, but the Institute’s main partner remains the United States, with nearly 20% of these arrangements.
+More than half of the cooperative arrangements involve countries in the European Union or its vicinity, but the Institute’s main partner remains the United States, with about 20% of these arrangements.

 The extent of Inserm’s international activity reflects an approach simultaneously adopted by:

 - the research teams, who initiate and maintain scientific collaborations with their partners,